Upcoming Events, RSVPs and Registration

 In-person only9:00 am

-Festival Holy Eucharist Family Service Sung by the Choir of Men & Boys and the St. Cecilia Choir of Girls.Easter Egg Hunt starts right after the service ends with the Easter Bunny and over 5,000 Easter Eggs.
+Festival Holy Eucharist Family Service Sung by the Choir of Men & Boys and the St. Cecilia Choir of Girls.11:00 am

 Festival Holy Eucharist Sung by the Christ Church Choir of Men and Boys and Senior Girls accompanied by Easter brass and timpani. -